Makossa: Assiko

 Assiko is a music genre that is found in the Littoral, Centre, South, and North-West Regions of Cameroon.
 Its many forms are due to the fact that at each region corresponds a particular form of assiko, that is to say a rhythm, a harmonic and melodic course of action as well as a specific orchestration.
 It is thus that we distinguish a hard assiko, "muscular", rapid and lilting like Bassa Assiko and Eton Assiko; a cool assiko like Bulu Assiko; and the "Bottle dance" of the North-West Region.
 However, whether it is Bassa, Eton, Bulu, or from the North-West, assiko has a standard organology, namely the usage of the sound of the bottle as idiophone for percussion, to the point of bringing the violinist Jean-Luc Ponty to call it the "Bottle-bop".

 The specific mode that is of interest is Bassa Assiko because of its influence on makossa.
-In effect, it is characterized by an accelerated rhythm, syncopated particularly rapid and jerky.
+In effect, it is characterized by an accelerated rhythm, syncopated and jerky.
 The solo guitar is very predominant as well as the percussion.
-It is important to note that the solo guitar plays diverse roles of accompaniment and of successive chorus sandwiched with singing.
+The solo guitar plays diverse roles of accompaniment and of successive chorus sandwiched with singing.
 With attentive listening, makossa is a slowed-down assiko.
 Certain works of Nkotti Francois unveil with eloquence this influencce of assiko; for example the song, "Mintoa Mintutu".
-A conflict has by the way opposed the guitar-arranger, author-composer-producer Toto Guillaume and the assiko artist Jean Bikoko Aladin around the song "Dibena", which won the Disque D'Or in 1982.
-Jean Bikoko Aladin had accused Toto Guillaume of having plagiarized by slowing down the tempo, his song "Samedi Soir".
+The producer Toto Guillaume was accused by Jean Bikoko Aladin of plagiarism: Aladin's 1982 Disque D'Or song "Dibena" was simply slowed down by Guillaume to create the assiko song "Samedi Soir".